 The Lee College (LEEnet) network is composed of a gigabit backbone network with campus buildings connected via single- and multi-mode fiber to the network operations centers (NOC).
 The NOC provides Ethernet connectivity between buildings and its associated switching site.
 The campus LAN connects routers and PIX firewalls to the Internet.
 Category 5/6 UTP is installed which supports Ethernet and AppleTalk high-speed data networking to the desktop.

 Data communications is provided to over 5,000 users located in student computing laboratories, classrooms, faculty, administrative and staff offices.
-All telecommunications and network cabling is installed and maintained by the Office of Information Technology.
+All telecommunications and network cabling is installed and maintained by the Office of Innovation and Information Technology.
 Under current network design requirements, all telecommunications jacks are wired directly to an intermediate distribution frame (IDF) that contains the rack-mounted switches, UPS, fiber connections in each building and then to the main distribution frame (MDF).
 File servers support various student and administrative network applications.
 A Sun server provides Domain Name Services (DNS) and Web services.
 The network backbone supports Ethernet, TCP/IP and AppleTalk protocols.

 Lee College has two main network operations centers one of which serves as the central distribution center.
 These facilities provide vital I.T. functions as can be designed within the fiscal abilities of the college.
 The network operations centers provide full power protection and controlled secure access.
 Network services includes DHCP that provides all devices on campus with IP addresses which are essential for network usage, DNS services which translates names (e.g., www.lee.edu) to IP addresses, LDAP as the central authentication mechanism for the college and support services for centralized databases such as the Student Administration and Financial Modules.